nischalj10/vibewriting/docs/frameworks/Virtual Videos Questionnaire.md

 8. How important is it this to you?
 What is lost or not gained?
 9. Does this event lead to compromise in manager’s objective?
 10. How frequently does this experience occur?

-*We ask them to share all scenarios of them working on a research right from realization of need for it to finally running the product.*

-*Make a note of all the scenes and continue one by one with the below questionnaire:*

-11. What is your objective in this scene?
-12. What do you hope or intend to accomplish?
-Why, for what further purpose?

-Make a note of objectives of this architect as compared to the objectives of their employer

-13. What are the things important for your employer?

-Understand what actually happened wrt brand manager’s objective

-14. What happened, in this scene, relative to brand manager’s objectives?
-15. What was successful and what was sub-optimal?
-16. In what ways was this imperfect?
-17. So what?
-What are the “end-result consequence” of this imperfect event?

-To the extent possible, try to assign quantify the importance of these end-result consequences

-18. How important is it this to you?
-What is lost or not gained?
-19. Does this event lead to compromise in manager’s objective?
-20. How frequently does this experience occur?

 **STEP 2: RIGHT AFTER THE INTERVIEW**